z0r1k/testbed/README.md

 The tests for Microsoft Edge only run on Windows currently.
 Edge is not included in video interoperability tests but will be once a version with interoperable H264 is released.

+The Insider Edge Webdriver version 14279 seems to work a lot better without selenium server than the 10586 version.

 ###Firefox
 Firefox uses a binary module from the OpenH264 project to provide H264 support.
 Typically, this module is downloaded by Firefox shortly after the creation of a new profile.
 Since Selenium